Best task automation tool - Zapier vs IFTTT

 So, if you want to get an email and a Slack message every time someone fills out your Typeform, you can!

 Zapier beats IFTTT in a number of hosted applications by a landslide.
-With more than 750 integrations, Zapier ensures you will find whatever you need, especially if the application is business related.
+With thousands of integrations, Zapier ensures you will find whatever you need, especially if the application is business related.

 Zapier also makes it easy to find any app you may need by providing a hierarchal search system, rather than having to skim through a long list.